threedaymonk/furigana-shim/README.md

 Use
 ---

-Mark up your ruby as described in the
+Mark up your furigana as described in the
 [2001 W3C ruby recommendation](http://www.w3.org/TR/ruby/).
 The important point
 to note is that you must use both `<rb>` and `<rt>` (`<rp>` is optional) and put only one set inside each `<ruby>` block: